cspinstructor/Web-based-Datalogger/README.md

 The arduio.sql file is the database.
 You may import it into your MAMP's SQL Server.
 It contains 3 tables used to store data from Arduino.

+NOTE:
+For the Arduino soucecode *.ino files, you will need to include libraries:
+DHT Sensor Library
+Adafruit Unified Sensor